Artificial intelligence and quasar absorption system modelling; application to fundamental constants at high redshift: The AI Method

 \subsection{Stage 2 -- Include secondary species}

 Stage 1 results in a good fit to the primary species alone (MgII in our example).
 Stage 2 comprises two steps.
 Firstly, the overall dataset being fitted is increased by adding in all secondary species (FeII in our example).
 The absorption system structure derived in Stage 1, i.e. the best-fit set of redshifts, is replicated for each secondary species to be fitted.
 The initial model for the secondary species is relatively crude in that each redshift component for each of the secondary species is assigned default trial values of the column density $N$.
-The velocity dispersion parameters $b$ can be related either by the limiting cases of entirely {\it ``thermal''} broadening ($b_s = b_p \sqrt{m_p/m_s}$), where the subscripts $p$ and $s$ refer to primary and secondary species), entirely {\it ``turbulent''} broadening ($b_s = b_p$), or in-between (i.e. the gas temperature $T$ is included as a free parameter).
-This is discussed in detail in Section \ref{sec:temperature-fit}).
+The velocity dispersion parameters $b$ can be related either by the limiting cases of entirely {\it thermal} broadening ($b=\sqrt{2kT/m}$ such that $b_s = b_p \sqrt{m_p/m_s}$), where the subscripts $p$ and $s$ refer to primary and secondary species), entirely {\it turbulent} broadening ($b_s = b_p$), or a mixture of both, which we call {\it compound} broadening (i.e. the line broadening is defined by two parameters, the turbulent contribution and the gas temperature $T$).
+This is discussed in detail in Section \ref{sec:broadening}).
 Then, non-linear least-squares refines the parameters for all secondary species, after which AICc is again computed and stored.

 If solving for either $\alpha$ or $\mu$, and if this free parameter was not introduced in Stage 1 (see earlier discussion), it can be included at this Stage.
 Including $\alpha$ (or $\mu$) {\it prior} to developing a complete model is important to avoid bias.